rasagy/IndiansInDataViz/README.md

 Indians In Data Viz
 ===================
-An attempt to compile a directory of Indians working in the world of **data visualization**.
+An attempt to create a directory of Indians working in the world of **data visualization**.

 Curated by [@rasagy] (https://twitter.com/rasagy) & [@kenneth] (https://twitter.com/kenneth).